sidiahmadou/visualization-app/README.md

-# Visualisation app using js & react
+# Visualisation app using js & react.

 <img src="/public/chart.png" height="300" width="400">
 This project was bootstrapped with Create React App.